The list of Best Rooftop Garden Design

 Construction time taken from 2008 to 2014 next best vertical garden is going to be built in China.

-5. Jeniffer Lopez’s NYC Apartment with rooftop garden
+5. Jeniffer Lopez’s NYC Apartment with the rooftop garden

 Hollywood’s famous celebrity Jeniffer Lopez has this amazing apartment with a beautiful rooftop garden.